matter-labs/zksync-web-era-docs/docs/dev/building-on-zksync/hello-world.md

   - [Alchemy Goerli faucet](https://goerlifaucet.com/)
   - [Paradigm Goerli faucet](https://faucet.paradigm.xyz/)
   - [Proof of work faucet](https://goerli-faucet.pk910.de/)
-- ERC20 tokens on zkSync are required for the testnet paymaster.
-Get testnet `ETH` for zkSync Era using [bridges](https://zksync.io/explore#bridges) to bridge funds to zkSync.
-Use any Goerli swap to get the ERC 20 token you need in exchange for testnet `ETH` - for example [Maverik Testnet Swap](https://testnet.mav.xyz/?chain=5).
 - You know [how to get your private key from your MetaMask wallet](https://support.metamask.io/hc/en-us/articles/360015289632-How-to-export-an-account-s-private-key).

 ::: tip Local zkSync Testing with zksync-cli